Microsoft investigating Windows Start menu and taskbar shortcuts disappearing

 The problem is affecting businesses and organizations using Microsoft 365 and Defender for protection against malware, viruses, and other threats.
 In a note to customers, Microsoft says it has received reports that a certain attack surface reduction (ASR) rule is causing the problems.
 IT admins are currently trying to work around the issue by setting the “Block Win32 API calls from Office macro” rule to audit only.

+Microsoft says it has now “reverted the rule to prevent further impact whilst we investigate further.”
+The software maker hasn’t issued a workaround or any guidance on how IT admins might recover the shortcuts on affected machines.

-“This has caused a bad day,” says one IT admin on Twitter, replying to Microsoft acknowledging the issue.
-“Happy Friday 13th” joked another.
-IT admins are scrambling to fix the problem and bring the shortcuts back, with many having to tell their Windows users to manually launch their apps from where they’re installed or by using Start > Run and the executable name.
+“This has caused a bad day,” says one IT admin on Twitter, replying to Microsoft’s acknowledgment of the issue.
+“Happy Friday 13th!” joked another.
+IT admins have been scrambling to fix the problem and bring the shortcuts back, with many having to tell their Windows users to manually launch their apps from where they’re installed or by using Start > Run and the executable name.

+Three IT admins currently experiencing the problem at their organizations have confirmed to The Verge that all shortcuts have disappeared — and not just ones to Microsoft applications.